LordDemonos/Quarm.Guide/wiki/installing-the-game.md

 ### UI Files for Zeal

 Additionally, Zeal includes several other UI files that enhance its functionality.
-These are contained within the `uifiles` folder within the `zeal.zip` file and are placed within your `\TAKPv22\uifiles\` folder:
+These are contained within the `\uifiles\zeal\` folder.
+This is acts like your default UI files and will be included in your UI regardless of which UI folder you're using.
+It is a good idea to verify that the `\uifiles\zeal\` folder contains the following files:

   - `targetrings` folder
   - `EQUI.xml`